 - Choose a PIN that’s hard to guess

-- Use different PINs for different websites and channels (ATM, Phone Banking, Internet Banking)
+- Use different PINs for different websites and channels (ATM, Phone Banking, Online and Mobile Banking)

 - Remember that our representatives will never ask you to say your Phone PIN out loud.
 If you need to use your Phone PIN, you will only have enter it on the keypad of your phone

 At HSBC, we use 5 methods to make sure Personal Internet Banking is secure.

 Your financial information is protected by a combination of a unique username, a memorable answer, and a one-time security code generated by your Security Device / Mobile Security Key or a second password.